1950s: Fashion

 The 1950s saw the birth of the teenager and with it rock n roll and youth fashion dominating the fashion industry.
 In the UK the Teddy boy became both style icons and anti-authoritarian figures.
 While in America Greasers had a similar social position.
 Previously teenagers dressed similarly to their parents but now a rebellious and different youth style was being developed.
 This was particularly noticeable in the overtly sexual nature of their dress.
 Men wore tight trousers, leather jackets and emphasis was on slicked, greasy hair.

 New ideas meant new designers who had a concept of what was fashion.
-Fashion started gaining a voice and style when Christian Dior created “The New Look” collection.
+Fashion started gaining a voice and style when Christian Dior created "The New Look" collection.
 The 1950s was not only about spending on luxurious brands but also the idea of being comfortable was created.
-It was a time where resources were available and it was a new type of fashion.
+It was a time when resources were available and it was a new type of fashion.
 Designers were creating collections with different materials such as: taffeta, nylon, rayon, wool and leather that allowed different colors and patterns.
 People started wearing artificial fibers because it was easier to take care of and it was price effective.
 It was a time where shopping was part of a lifestyle.

-Different designers emerged or made a comeback on the 1950s because as mention before it was a time for fashion and ideas.
+Different designers emerged or made a comeback on the 1950s because, as mentioned before, it was a time for fashion and ideas.
 The most important designers from the time were:

 Christian Dior: everything started in 1947 after World War II was over.
 Christian Dior found that there were a lot of resources in the market.
-He created the famous and inspirational collection named “The New Look.”
+He created the famous and inspirational collection named "The New Look."
 This consisted on the idea of creating voluminous dresses that would not only represent wealth but also show power on women.
 This collection was the first collection to use 80 yards of fabric.
 He introduced the idea of the hourglass shape for women; wide shoulders, tight waistline and then voluminous full skirts.
 Dior was a revolutionary and he was the major influence for the next collections.
 He is known for always developing new ideas and designs, which led to a rapid expansion and becoming worldwide known.
 He had pressure to create innovative designs for each collection and Dior did manage to provide that to the consumers.
 He not only made the hourglass shape very famous but he also developed the H-line as well as the A and Y-Lines.
 Dior was a very important designer, he changed the way fashion was looked on the world but most importantly he reestablished Paris as a fashion capital.